benman64/subprocess/README.md

 # current progress

-Hello world test is passing on macos, linux, and cross compiling on linux for windows using mingw.
+Hello world tests are passing on macos, linux, and cross compiling on linux for windows using mingw.
+The library is almost feature complete.

 must to be implemented

 - tests
-- timeout support
 - documentation
 - bugs, there is lots of them to be discovered.
 - main structure is set in place and help is welcome.